loda-lang/loda-programs/programs/oeis/list2.md

 * [A220443](http://oeis.org/A220443) ([L07 program](A220443.asm)): a(n) = Sum_{i=1..n} (3i)^2.
 * [A220753](http://oeis.org/A220753) ([L12 program](A220753.asm)): Expansion of (1+4*x+5*x^2-x^3)/((1-x)*(1+x)*(1-2*x^2)).
 * [A221130](http://oeis.org/A221130) ([L10 program](A221130.asm)): a(n) = 2^(2*n - 1) + n.
+* [A221374](http://oeis.org/A221374) ([L10 program](A221374.asm)): Number of n X 2 arrays of occupancy after each element stays put or moves to some horizontal, vertical or antidiagonal neighbor, with no occupancy greater than 2.
 * [A221574](http://oeis.org/A221574) ([L10 program](A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221855](http://oeis.org/A221855) ([L22 program](A221855.asm)): Number of cyclotomic cosets of 13 mod 10^n.
 * [A221882](http://oeis.org/A221882) ([L08 program](A221882.asm)): Number of order-preserving or order-reversing full contraction mappings of an n-chain.